The European Fellowship

-The European Fellowship looks at Germany’s National Socialist past to better understand its present.
-Fellows from a range of European countries examine the legacy of the Nazi past and its atrocities, the culture of remembrance and how Germany has come to terms with the Shoah.
-Main topics of inquiry will be Antisemitism, racism and hostility towards the LGBTQI community in historical and contemporary perspective.
+The European Fellowship looked at Germany’s National Socialist past to better understand its present.
+Fellows from a range of European countries examined the legacy of the Nazi past and its atrocities, the culture of remembrance and how Germany has come to terms with the Shoah.
+Main topics of inquiry were Antisemitism, racism and hostility towards the LGBTQI community in historical and contemporary perspective.

-The Fellowship will include an excursion to Amsterdam to explore the perspective of a country under German occupation during World War II.
+The Fellowship included an excursion to Amsterdam to explore the perspective of a country under German occupation during World War II.
 For bridging past and present Berlin and Amsterdam offer unique landscapes to explore the social, cultural, and historical tensions that impact our societies today.

 The European Fellowship is a partnership of Humanity in Action Germany and Humanity in Action The Netherlands.
 It is funded by the Foundation Remembrance, Responsibility and Future (EVZ) and the German Federal Ministry of Finance (BMF).